 But God Is Still Close

-People often complain that God is not visibly present or audibly perceived and they are correct on both counts.
-I have never seen Him with the naked eye or heard His voice and I’m okay with that.
-I’m incredulous when others say they have.
+People often complain that God is neither visibly present nor audibly perceived and they are correct on both counts.
+I have never seen Him with the naked eye nor heard His voice and I’m okay with that.
+I’m a little unbelieving when others say they have.
+It’s a little scary.

 “God, who at various times and in various ways spoke in time past to the fathers by the prophets, has in these last days spoken to us by His Son.”
 (Hebrews 1:1-2)”

 In other words, God has spoken to us consistently over a long period of time (most of human history) and has used a variety of methods to do so.
+He didn’t sit idly by, watching while history and the people in it stumbled along.
 Read more